What is Diamond Clarity? And How Important is it?

 Diamond clarity is a measure of how “clean” the diamond is.
 Diamonds are natural minerals and as such will often time have certain imperfections, such as small chips , “feathers”, or “clouds” in them, which may or may not effect the perceived beauty of the diamond.
 In many cases these imperfections (referred to as inclusions) are so small or in a location that has NO material effect on the beauty of the diamond.

-I’ve created a Diamond Clarity Chart that I’ve put together with real world examples of various diamonds.
+I’ve created a Diamond Clarity Chart that you can see below, I’ve put it with real world examples of various diamonds.
 It has large images of many diamonds so you can see for yourself the difference between each diamond clarity grading.

 For example, here are 3 diamonds listed on James Allen.
 Each of the 3 are Ideal cut round diamond of 1.00 Carat weight and an E color.
 The only factor that changes is the diamond clarity.

 One final word on diamond clarity.
 There is no universal guidelines for determining clarity.
-Each lab that certifies diamonds has its own guidelines for giving a clarity grade so make sure the diamond certificat for the stone you are interested in is from a trustworthy lab.
-Below are the general guidlines that GIA uses for diamond clarity grading:
+Each lab that certifies diamonds has its own guidelines for giving a clarity grade so make sure the diamond certificate for the stone you are interested in is from a trustworthy lab.
+Below are the general guidelines that GIA uses for diamond clarity grading: